mehrdad94/event_study/readme.md

 #### Market Model
 ##### Option one: provide information for each date separately.
 ```
-import { marketModel } from 'eventStudy'
+import { marketModel } from 'event-study'

 const data = {
     calendar: {